KyleMcKell/50-Projects-In-50-Days/DadJokes/README.md

 # Dad Jokes

-A directory of small projects from Brad Traversy and Florin Pop's Udemy course
+Fetches an API of dad jokes to display a random joke on the screen whenever a button is pressed

 ## What I learned

-- I'll put what I learn in each project in this line
+- Fetch API
+- Async, Await, Promises
+- Returning a value of promise from an async function
+- Styling buttons better

 ## Notes

-- Each folder has a different project in it!
-- Added in TypeScript as to practice using the typing system and other quirks that may come up with it.
-Not sure how often it will be used, but figured the best way to get used to it is to use it
+- This project was the first one featuring the fetch api, promises, and the like.
+All of this was pretty fun to learn and actually finally apply from just watching videos on them
+- I am still confused how to return values from async await functions.
+Whenever I tried I would always get an error that I was returning of type Promise<T> which isn't helpful if I'm trying to assign the return value to a string.
+I avoided this by updating the value in the function itself, but I'm a strong believer in pure functions, so this hurts a bit.
+I'm sure there's a way to do it, I'll have to research more.

 ## Rating

-- Fun: x/10
+- Fun: 8/10
-- Educational: x/10
+- Educational: 9/10
-- Difficulty: x/10
+- Difficulty: 7/10